in-rolls/parse_searchable_rolls/README.md

 -------

-### Data

-For more information on how to get PDFs of electoral rolls, see https://github.com/in-rolls/electoral_rolls/

 ### Parsing Searchable English Electoral Roll PDFs

 12 Indian states and Union Territories provide searchable rolls:  Andaman & Nicobar Islands, Andhra Pradesh, Arunachal Pradesh, Dadra & Nagar Haveli, Daman & Diu, Goa, Jammu & Kashmir, Manipur, Meghalaya, Mizoram, Nagaland, and Puducherry.
 They are all in English.